midi2-dev/bl-midi2-rs/README.md

 ### `#![no_std]`
 The library is entirely no_std, which guarantees that it will never allocate memory under the hood.
-This makes it suitable for use on realtime audio threads.
+This makes it suitable for use on realtime audio threads or embedded environments.